A Fire Lookout On What's Lost In A Transition To Technology

 "I often feel I'm in a position of having to defend my very existence here," he says.
 "People just sort of assume that the technology has advanced to a point where it would make me totally obsolete."

 There are, he says, many things he can do that a drone can't.
 He can sit in a tower for an entire day, watching and studying a fire's behavior.
-He can serve as eyes and and as a communication link for fire crews working in the region's rugged terrain.
+He can serve as eyes and as a communication link for fire crews working in the region's rugged terrain.
 He can apply his experience to put a fire in context and communicate about it in ways only a human can.

-"At fourteen dollars and change an hour, I'm also pretty cheap," he says.
+"At $14 and change an hour, I'm also pretty cheap," he says.

 Supervisors say the drone, with its support staff and operators, can be prohibitively costly.
 But with that cost comes advantages.

-Note: A previous version of this story misspelled author Norman Maclean's last name as McLean.